Timeline

 - Use the user’s AppData directory, usually a directory called Application Data under the user’s profile directory, the location of which varies according to Windows version and whether the computer is part of a domain.

-That is to say, there are three formats for Emacs configuration files: the .emacs file, the _emacs file, or the init.el file in the .emacs.d directory (for version 22 or higher).
-However, no matter which format is used, Emacs can only find the configuration file if it is placed in the correct directory, which is the HOME directory.
+In other words, Emacs configuration files come in three formats: the .emacs file, the _emacs file, or the init.el file in the .emacs.d directory (version 22 or higher).
+However, regardless of the format, it must be placed in the correct directory for Emacs to find it, and this correct directory is the HOME directory.

-Friends familiar with Linux generally know the home directory, which is simply represented by ~ or the full path /home/
+Friends familiar with Linux generally know the home directory, simply represented by ~, or by the full path as /home/

-- If the HOME environment variable is set, use its value as the home directory ~.
+- If the HOME environment variable is set, then use its value as the home directory ~

 - If none of the above exist, use

-From the above strategies, method 1 is a better practice, so it has the highest priority and should be the recommended way.
-Therefore, create a new HOME environment variable and set its value to the place where you want to place the Emacs configuration files.
+From the above strategies, 1 is a better practice, so it has the highest priority and should be the recommended method.
+Therefore, create a new HOME environment variable and set its value to the location where you want to place the Emacs configuration files.

-Previously, I set the HOME directory as described above, but now I regret it because I found that not only Emacs uses the HOME environment variable.
-At least the following programs or plugins also use this variable:
+Previously, I set the HOME directory according to the above method, but now I regret it because I found that not only Emacs uses the HOME environment variable, but at least the following programs or plugins also use this variable:

-- VIM, which places the _viminfo file in this directory.
+- VIM, VIM will put the _viminfo file in this directory;

-- If you want a common directory to store these configurations, just like the ~ directory on Linux, then setting the HOME environment variable is the most suitable option.
+- If you want a common directory to store these configurations, just like the ~ directory in Linux, then setting the HOME environment variable is the most suitable;

-- If you want this directory to store only Emacs configurations, then don’t use the HOME environment variable.
-Instead, add a HOME key value in the registry.
-(Personally, I prefer this method.)
+- If you want this directory to only store Emacs configurations, then it’s better not to use the HOME environment variable; go add a HOME key in the registry.
+(At least I personally prefer this method)

-Create a GNU item under HKEY_LOCAL_MACHINE\SOFTWARE, create an Emacs item under the GNU item, and then create a string value in Emacs with the key HOME and the value set to the path where you want to store the files.
+HKEY_CURRENT_Create a new GNU key under USER\SOFTWARE, create a new Emacs key under the GNU key, and then create a new string value under Emacs with the key name HOME and the value being the path where you want to store it.

 M: Alt